mekomsolutions/openmrs-module-initializer/readme/concepts.md

 | ... | <sub>CONCEPT_NAME; source:134; db2f4fc4-..</sub> | | ... |
 | ... | | <sub>CONCEPT_NAME; source:134; db2f4fc4-..</sub> | ... |

-As the example suggests, it is possible to provide lists of concepts identifiers to fill the values of the columns 'answers' or 'members' under the form of concept names (eg. "CONCEPT_NAME"), concept mappings (eg. "source:134") and concept UUIDs (eg. "db2f4fc4-..").
+As the example suggests, it is possible to provide lists of concepts identifiers to fill the values of the columns 'answers' or 'members' under the form of concept names in OpenMRS' _default_ locale (eg. `"Hypertension"`), concept _same-as_ mappings (eg. `"CIEL:117399"`) and concept UUIDs (eg. `"211b7c44-e346-47ab-866c-7ac638cd5352"`).
 The concepts that could not be fetched through their provided identifier will fail the creation of the concept from the CSV line altogether, and the parser will continue to the next CSV line.

+This also the case for concepts referenced by names that do not exist in the default locale, even though they may exist in other allowed locales.
+Eg. if the default locale is 'en' and that the hypertension concept is referenced by its 'es' name "hipertensión", then it will not be fetched and this will result in an error.

 **NOTE** In the current implementation the listing order of the concepts in the CSV file does matter since unexisting concepts will fail the CSV line processing.
 It is recommended to take this into account and to insert CSV lines for concepts with nested lists low enough in the CSV file so that all nested concepts are found when the CSV line is being processed.